Skip to content

 7.1 Compilation Time

 The direct interconnect grows with the number of neurons and synapses.
 Larger networks use weighted event fan-out for spike-producing source populations while preserving fixed-point affine accumulation at each destination.
+Graphs with delayed recurrent connections use direct interconnect so the generated RTL can register one-step source values exactly instead of collapsing feedback into same-cycle combinational fan-in.
 Record compile-time measurements from the target host before using this table in a report:

 Network Neurons Synapses Compile Time